A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Acknowledgments

 \section{Acknowledgments}

 I am deeply thankful to God for the inspiration and guidance that shaped this work, as Proverbs 3:5-6 has been a guiding light throughout this journey.
-I am profoundly grateful to my family—my mother, father, wife and children—for their unwavering support and encouragement.
+I am profoundly grateful to my family—my wife and children, my mother, and father—for their unwavering support and encouragement.

-Special thanks to the late Dr. Nate Dean for his contributions to this work and to Dr. Michael Ball for his support.
+Special thanks to the late Dr. Nate Dean and Dr. Michael Ball for their contributions and support to this work.
 I want to sincerely thank everyone who has taken the time to pray for me, share encouraging words, and offer constructive feedback.
 Your support has meant so much to me, and I’m truly grateful for the kindness and thoughtfulness you’ve shown.

 I also appreciate the Department of Mathematics at Morehouse College for helpful discussions that were valuable during the research process.
-In particular, I thank Dr. Duane Cooper for asking the clarifying question where he asked for an example showing that Conjecture \ref{nbconj} and Conjecture \ref{sqconj} were equivalent.
+In particular, I thank Dr. Duane Cooper for asking the questions regarding understanding the conjecture, my approach and how cycles are important.

 Finally, I extend heartfelt gratitude to my family and friends for their patience and belief in me throughout this journey.